About us

 What started in 2012 as a group primarily for hosting Death Cafes has expanded.
 We are a hub for activities in Houston that normalize talking about death and dying and foster the humanity behind our mortality.

-In addition to organizing monthly Death Cafes across greater Houston, we also host other events for anyone who wishes to engage in conversations about death, and connect with others while doing so.
+In addition to organizing monthly Death Cafes across greater Houston and beyond, we also host other events for anyone who wishes to engage in conversations about death, and connect with others while doing so.

 Upcoming events